-Making Tax Digital is the most fundamental change to the administration of the tax system for many years.The transformation will start with Making Tax Digital for VAT from April 2019.
-If your business turnover is above the VAT threshold, then you need to make sure your systems will be compliant.
-That means you need to start to get organised now.
+Making Tax Digital is the most fundamental change to the administration of the tax system for many years.The transformation has started with Making Tax Digital for VAT from the 1st April 2019.
+If your business turnover is above the VAT threshold, then you need to make sure your systems are compliant.
+If you need help please speak to us now.

 HMRC’s vision to digitalise the UK tax system is underway.
-The transformation will start with Making Tax Digital (MTD) for VAT from April 2019.
+The transformation has started with Making Tax Digital (MTDfV) for VAT from April 2019.

 The essential elements of MTD are:

 We will of course keep you updated on any future announcements and as more information is released on future timelines for MTD.
-In the meantime, we strongly recommend that if you are not currently maintaining your VAT records digitally, that you read the following information and talk to us should you need any help or advice.
+In the meantime, we strongly recommend that if you are not currently maintaining your VAT records digitally, that you read the following information and talk to us as soon as possible should you need any help or advice.

 Records will need to be kept using ‘functional compatible software’.
 ‘Functional compatible software’ can be a spreadsheet or software (or a combination of the two) that will allow the user to connect to HMRC via an Application Programming Interface (API).

 VAT returns – how will they be submitted

 Those businesses that fall within the scope of MTDfV will no longer be able to manually enter VAT figures onto the HMRC portal.
 Returns must now be submitted through business functional compatible software, which will be communicating digitally through HMRC’s API platform.